Life Insurance 102 – video transcript

-When I was going to my first law firm, I was going to participate in the 401(k) plan and instantly they handed me a little book and that book had a number of plans that would be associated with this plan and I didn’t know what any of these things meant.
+When I was going to my first law firm, I was going to participate in the 401(k) plan.
+Instantly they handed me a little book, and that book had a number of plans that would be associated with this plan, and I didn’t know what any of these things meant.
 There was a bond fund.
 There was the international fund.

 Okay.
 We take that same initial investment of $10,000.
-We look at it from a long-term standpoint of investing for our retirement and we’re going to take that period from 1974 to 1992 if we had taken those Honor Roll funds.
-And if we did that, that $10,000 will return to us $75,000 based on the Honor Roll funds.
+We look at it from a long-term standpoint of investing for our retirement, and we’re going to take that period from 1974 to 1992 if we had taken those Honor Roll funds.
+If we did that, that $10,000 will return to us $75,000 based on the Honor Roll funds.

-Now, John Bogle says in his book, only three out of the 355 equity funds that started the race in 1970, less than 1% have survived and mounted a record of sustained excellence.
-And what does sustained excellence mean?
+Now, John Bogle says in his book, only three out of the 355 equity funds that started the race in 1970.
+Less than 1% have survived and mounted a record of sustained excellence.
+What does sustained excellence mean?

 Mutual funds provide no downside protection as well.
 When the market goes down, you take that ride all the way down with it.
 So, the S&P 500 by itself is over time has averaged a downside 17.6%.
 But wait, is that really that bad?
 Well, let’s look what some other funds did.

 Well in 2001 the Merrill Lynch Mid-Cap growth did about 36.6% down.
 Merrill Lynch Focused Twenty fund was down 17%.
 So, as you can see, a lot of these funds end up being down even lower than the index when the market is down.